mkazic1/blockchain-python/README.md

-# Blockchain project implemented in Python
+# Blockchain project
+Implemented in Python\
-# Routes can be tested using Postman or any similar tool
+Routes can be tested using Postman or any similar tool